M47H3U2/M47H3U2/README.md

 ### Hi there 👋

- I'm new here, still getting used the platform, so if you have some suggestions, I'm willing to listen.
+ I'm new here, still getting used with the platform, so if you have some suggestions, I'm willing to listen.

 ***
  Currently studying at UNINTER, and focus in learning more about: